-You need to make sure the context of when it’s seen makes sense.
+You should make sure the context of when it’s seen makes sense.

 It should be relevant to either the buying decision time.
 Or the time the product’s actually used.

-So, you might show summer holiday photos in wintertime, because that’s when people often book their holidays.
+For example, you show summer holiday photos in wintertime, because that’s when people often book their holidays.
 You show photos of people eating breakfast in adverts which appear in the morning.
-And photos of people drinking alcohol in adverts which only appear at night.
+And photos of people drinking alcohol in adverts which appear at night.

-You also need to think about the shelf life of the photos.
-Photos which appear on objects – like on packaging, magazine adverts and billboards for example – will stay around for longer.
-They have to make sense for the whole time the audience might see them.
+You should also think about the shelf life of the photos.
+Photos which appear on objects e.g. packaging, magazine adverts and billboards, will stay around for longer.
+They have to make sense for the whole time the audience will see them.